 Today’s homes are becoming a reflection of the unique personality, style and trend preference of the homeowner.
 From industrial to transitional to eclectic, design options are virtually limitless and a floor can serve as the focal point of a room.
 When it comes to what’s trending in flooring, here’s what we’re seeing on the horizon.

 Into the Woods

 Hardwood and wood-look flooring has a natural appeal that complements a wide range of styles.
-With seemingly limitless color options – from deep, rich browns to contemporary grays – you’ll have no trouble finding an option that works in your space.
+With seemingly limitless colour options – from deep, rich browns to contemporary greys – you’ll have no trouble finding an option that works in your space.